civboot/fngi/spore.md

 - `/` starts a line comment.
 - `.N` sets the size to N bytes, i.e. `.4` set's the global instruction size to 4 bytes.
-- `#NN` pushes a hex number to the stack.
-The size is controlld by `.`.
-For instance `.2 #12345` would be the hex number `0x2345` (2 bytes/16bit value).
+- `#NN` pushes a 4 byte unsigned hex number to the stack.
+Ex: `#1_2345` pushes 0x12345.
 - `=<token>` set's the dictionary entry for `<token>` to the value on the stack. i.e. `#42 =foo` would set `foo` to 0x42.
 - `@<token>` get's the dictionary entry for <token>`.
-I.e. `@foo` would put 0x42 on the stack (with above set).
+I.e. `@foo` would put 0x42 on the stack (assuming it had been set like above).
-- `~<token>` forget all items in dictionary until and including `<token>`.
-- `,` pops a value of size controlled by `.` and writes it to the heap.
+- `,` pops a value from stack and writes it to heap.
+The size is controlled by `.`

 Compiling an executing instructions:
 - `<non-native token>` any non-native token is interpreted as a dictionary lookup to mask and sets the global instruction register.
-Asm instructions are defined with a 16bit mask in the high two bytes and 16bit instruction in the low 16bits, i.e. `#003F_0020 =ADD`.
-Using just a plain `ADD` will mask and set the instruction.
+Asm instructions are defined with a 16bit mask in the high 2bytes and 16bit instruction in the low 2bytes, i.e. `#003F_0020 =ADD`.
+Using just a plain `ADD` will mask and set the current instruction.
 - `;` compile the current instruction register to heap and clear it (but don't clear size bits).
-- `^` run the current instruction register.
+- `^` run the current instruction register then clear it.
 This ignores JMP.
 This is useful for doing small bits of algebra and stack manipulation in the assembly.
+Does not clear size bits.
 - `$<token>` gets `<token>` from dictionary and immediately begins executing it.
-  This is the assembly's "macro" language.
+  This is an assembly "macro", which must have been previously compiled to the heap at the location in asm.

 From the above we can now break down this code:
 ```
 $loc add1
-  .2 IMWS ADD RET; #1,
+  .2 LIT ADD RET; #1,
 ```

 - `$loc add1` is a macro defined in `asm2.sa`.
-It simply sets add1 to the current heap location.
+It simply sets dictionary entry "add1" to the current heap location.
-- `.2 IMWS ADD RET` is the components of our instruction. `.2` is the size in bytes, `IMWS` is the memory (immediate working stack), `ADD` is the operation and `RET` causes a return.
+- `.2 LIT ADD RET` is the components of our instruction. `.2` is the size in bytes, `LIT` is the memory (literal), `ADD` is the operation and `RET` causes a return.
 They update the global instruction.
 - `;` compiles the global instruction (writes to heap) and then clears it (but does not change sz).
 - `#1,` pushes the hex value `1` to the stack and `,` compiles it to the heap.
-  It's the immediate value referenced by the `IMWS` in the previous instruction.
+  It's the immediate value referenced by the `LIT` in the previous instruction.

+For `add2` `XSL` means "eXecute Small Literal".
+It looks up the address to execute as a literal.
+"Small" means the function has no locals stack. (read more about that in the docs for XL vs XSL) in `spore/asm.sa`).